"Eraser button"?Focused ideas can help big tech reins - ExBulletin

 U.S. regulators began to move only in 2019, when the Federal Trade Commission fined Facebook $ 5 billion and YouTube $ 170 million and filed another proceeding on suspicion of privacy infringement.
 At the end of last year, the US Department of Justice and many states filed a groundbreaking antitrust lawsuit against Google over its market advantage in online search.
 The FTC and several states have also filed antitrust laws against Facebook accusing them of exploiting market power to crush small competitors.

 Beyond child protection measures, US lawmakers from both parties have highlighted a huge number of proposals designed to crack down on social media.
 Targets anti-competitive practices by big tech companies and, in some cases, orders dissolution.
-It then gets the algorithms deployed by the technology platform to determine what will appear in the user feed.
+It then gets the algorithms deployed by the tech platform to determine what will appear in the user’s feed.

 All of these proposals are facing a big rise towards final enactment.

-For example, justice against malicious algorithms was introduced by senior Democrats about a week after Haugen testified about how social media algorithms push extreme content to users and incite anger to increase user engagement. it was done.
+For example, justice against malicious algorithms was by senior Democrats about a week after Haugen testified about how social media algorithms push extreme content to users and incite anger to increase user “engagement.”
+Introduced.
 The bill will hold social media companies accountable by removing the shield against liability known as Section 230 for coordinated recommendations to users who are likely to cause harm.

 Some experts who support stricter regulations on social media say the law can have unintended consequences.
 It is not clear enough which particular algorithm behavior leads to loss of liability, it is difficult to understand how it actually works, and it leads to widespread disagreement about what to do.
 They suggest.

-For example, Paul Barrett, who teaches law, economics, and journalism seminars at the University of New York, calls the bill very widespread in ways the authors don’t understand, and can almost completely shred the shield of responsibility.
+For example, Paul Barrett, who teaches law, economics, and journalism seminars at the University of New York, calls the bill “very broad” in ways the authors don’t understand, and can almost completely shred the shield of responsibility.
 It suggests that it can be done.
-However, while the First Amendment scholar of Southern Methodist University, Jarid Schroeder, has a noble purpose behind the bill, the guarantee of constitutional freedom of speech can hinder attempts to sue social media platforms.
-He said it was highly sexual.
+However, Southern Methodist University’s First Amendment scholar, Jarid Schroeder, said that while the bill “has a noble purpose,” the constitutional guarantee of free speech attempts to sue the social media platform.
+He said it was likely to interfere.

 A meta spokesperson who owns the Facebook service refused to comment on the legislation on Friday.
 In a statement, the company said it had long advocated renewal of regulations, but did not provide details.

-Facebook CEO Mark Zuckerberg does that, and Meta CEO Mark Zuckerberg legally protects Internet platforms only if he can prove that the system for identifying illegal content is snuffing.
-Proposed a change to give.
+Facebook CEO Mark Zuckerberg (meta CEO Mark Zuckerberg) gives legal protection to Internet platforms only if he can prove that the system for identifying illegal content is sniffing.
+Proposed.
 However, this requirement can be more difficult to meet for small tech and start-ups, and critics blame it for Facebook in the end.

 Sources